The stark truth about Dark Social

 So what does this mean?

 This leaves the tracker in the dark – you don’t know where the traffic is coming from!
-That is because these links don’t have any referral tags attacked to them.
+That is because these links don’t have any referral tags attached to them.

 So this is one huge chunk that isn’t picked up by any tracking tool!